-Table 17 summarizes the traffic safety improvement projects include in the TSP update.
-As shown, several of the intersection improvement projects are addressed by roadway and intersection improvement projects and therefore, no priorities or projects costs area shown.
+Table 16 summarizes the traffic safety improvement projects include in the TSP update.
+As shown, two of the traffic safety projects are addressed by roadway and intersection improvement projects and therefore, no priorities or projects costs area shown.
+The remaining projects will be addressed by ODOT.
+Additional information related to the project priority and planning level cost estimates are provided in Section 7: Transportation Financing Program.